 - A) M.A.
-Clinical & Counseling Psychology: Non Licensure track (48 credits). - B) M.A.
+Clinical & Counseling Psychology: Non-Licensure track (48 credits). - B) M.A.
 Clinical & Counseling Psychology: Licensure track (60 credits). - Incoming students are automatically enrolled into the Licensure track, 60-credit program.
 Those who wish to be changed into the 48-credit track can do so before the summer of their first year or later on in the program.
+Students who are enrolled in the 48-credit program will take classes in the Fall and Spring and do not need to take summer courses.